What is pseudotumor cerebri?

 Pseudotumor cerebri is a condition in which the pressure around your brain increases, causing headaches and vision problems.
-The name means “false brain tumor,” since its symptoms are similar to those caused by brain tumors.
+The name means “false brain tumor” because its symptoms are similar to those caused by brain tumors.
 It’s also known as idiopathic intracranial hypertension.
-It mainly affects women who are between 20 and 50 years old.
-This condition is treatable, although it can return in some cases.
+This condition is treatable, but it can return in some cases.

-The exact cause of this condition is unknown, though it may be associated with having too much cerebrospinal fluid in your skull.
+The exact cause of this condition is unknown, but it may be associated with having too much cerebrospinal fluid in your skull.
 This fluid, which protects your brain and spinal cord, is normally absorbed into your bloodstream.
 Pseudotumor cerebri may occur when this fluid isn’t fully absorbed, which causes it to build up.
 This leads to increased pressure in your skull.
 This condition can affect children, men, and older adults but occurs most often in obese women of childbearing age.

 Obesity is one of the leading factors that can increase your risk of developing pseudotumor cerebri.
 According to the Mayo Clinic, the risk is almost 20 times higher in obese women who are under 44 years old than in the general population.
 Children are also at risk.
 In fact, the U.S. Center for Disease Control reports that

 Certain medications may make you more susceptible to this condition.
-These include birth control pills, excessive amounts of vitamin A, and steroids (when you stop using them).
+These include:

 Health conditions associated with pseudotumor cerebri include:

-• Addison’s disease, a disorder where the adrenal glands don’t produce enough hormones
+- Addison’s disease, which is a disorder in which your adrenal glands don’t produce enough hormones

-• Lyme disease, a chronic flu-like disease caused by a bacteria carried by ticks
+- Lyme disease, which is a chronic flu-like disease caused by a bacterium carried by ticks

-Being born with stenosis, or narrowing, in two of the blood vessels in your brain may make you more likely to develop pseudotumor cerebri.
+Some conditions can lead to narrowing of the blood vessels in your brain.
+This may make you more likely to develop pseudotumor cerebri.
 The narrowed veins make it more difficult for fluid to move through your brain.

 A common symptom of this condition is a dull headache that starts behind your eyes.
 These headaches can become worse at night, when you move your eyes, or when you first wake up.

 You may also have vision problems, such as seeing flashes of light or having brief episodes of blindness or blurred vision.
 These problems can become worse as the pressure keeps increasing.
-This can lead to double vision or permanent vision loss.
+If left untreated, this can lead to double vision or permanent vision loss.

 Other symptoms include: